 |Light Woods||Dark Woods|

 If you’re looking for something more exotic, some common choices include mahogany, bamboo, Brazilian cherry and Brazilian walnut.
-None of these species lists are all-inclusive, but you’ll find many of them in our Saint Paul showroom!
+None of these species lists are all-inclusive, but you’ll find many of them when shopping for solid hardwood in St. Paul at one of our two Hamernick’s showrooms!

-Yet another distinction is the difference between solid and engineered hardwood floors.
+Another distinction is the difference between solid hardwood and engineered hardwood floors.

 Solid hardwood is what is traditionally thought of as hardwood flooring.
 As you might guess from the name, each plank is solid, manufactured from a single piece of harvested wood.
 Solid hardwood planks are usually ¾-inch thick, allowing for repeated refinishing over the lifetime of the floors.